CZ-NIC/fred-docs/AdminManual/Appendixes/CSParams/index.rst

-     The original template defines and uses the ``printtest()`` macro which accepts a result dataset (an item from the ``tests`` list) as an argument and prints the results according to the subject (``name``) of the test.
-Print of the test results is then grouped by severity of failure.
+     The original template defines and uses the ``printtest()`` macro which accepts a result dataset (an item from the ``tests`` list) as an argument and prints the results according to the subject (\ ``name``) of the test.
+Print of the test results is grouped by severity.

 Email type: ``request_block``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^